-Texts can be organized in a wide variety of ways, and your ability to recognize text structures will be tested both directly and indirectly on the test.
+Texts can be organized in a wide variety of ways.
+Your ability to recognize text structures will be tested both directly and indirectly on the test.

 Tracking transitional words and phrases in a passage is one of the best ways to determine its structure because they give you a sense of the direction the passage will take.
-For example, the “old idea/new idea” structure (see chapter 2) requires a transition from the old idea to the new one.
-Once you identify the old idea structure, in other words, you can skip ahead to the transition word that introduces the new idea, which is what the passage is mainly about.
+For example, the “old idea/new idea” structure requires a transition from the old idea to the new one in an identifiable structure: old idea, transition, new idea.
+The new idea is what the passage is mainly about.

 Similarly, if a passage says there will be three reasons, make sure you find all three.
 Items in a list will often be introduced with one of the following transition words:

-Continuers add new information along the same lines of what’s already been said.
-They can be grouped into five subcategories:
+Continuers are words or phrases that add new information along the same lines of what’s already been said.
+They can be grouped into five subcategories: adding information, introducing an example, clarifying or defining, emphasizing, and sequencing.

 Contradictors indicate that what comes after the transition will disagree with what’s come before it.
-Notice that many of these can also be used to introduce a new idea–because a new idea discounts the idea it replaces.
+Many contradictory transitions can also be used to introduce a new idea—because the new idea contradicts the old one.

-When authors want to establish causality–when one event causes others–they use a number of words that help readers see that connection:
+When authors want to establish causality—when one event causes another–they use a number of words that help readers see that connection:

 Let’s see how this works in a passage: